Huaicheng-Zhang/Tableau-Project/README.md

 ## Dataset
 See 'dataset' folder for more details.
 ## Outcome
-A complete script of your presentation in the text box (500-700 words), PLUS a corresponding Tableau Story (2-5 visuals).
+A complete script of your presentation, presentation in ppt version or dashboard in Tableau.